cfpb/design-system/docs/pages/notifications.md

   - variation_group_name: Alerts
     variations:
       - variation_is_deprecated: false
-        variation_name: Informational
+        variation_name: Information
-        variation_description: The informational notification is the base notification type without any modifiers.
+        variation_description: The information notification is the base notification type without any modifiers.
 If your notification message requires further explanation, include that content in a paragraph following the main message.
 Notifications are hidden by default; you can toggle